 Instructor: Dr. Hal Goldman

-The material will be presented through lectures, readings in a textbook and additional outside texts, and discussion groups.
-Attendance and participation in lecture and discussion groups is mandatory and students will be quizzed on readings and lecture material in most lectures and discussion groups.
-In addition students will write one short essay on a designated text and have a take-home assignment which measures the quality of their study and reading of the material in this course.
+This asynchronous on-line course will consist of weekly lectures, reading assignments in a textbook, and additional outside texts including primary sources.
+Lectures and assignments will be posted on Monday and Thursday morning each week with students free to view lectures and submit assigned work anytime up to the deadline on the following Sunday evening.
+In addition, students will write one short essay on a designated text and have a take-home assignment which measures the quality of their study and reading of the material in this course.
 There is no exam.